 Hindrances Often Caused by Lack of Quality Assurance

 Part of the survey asked students what obstacles, if any, prevented them from using closed captions and transcriptions.

 Katie’s research team found that a lot of these issues originated from poor-quality transcription and captioning.
 Katie states:We […] found that many of the common hindrances that students noted might be mitigated by instituting a quality assurance process that particularly involves the creator of the content.

 So, concerns about things like typos or blocking important information, those things might be able to be fixed relatively easily, depending on who’s reviewing the video and making changes to it as needed.

 While, as Katie says, some issues associated with low-quality captions and transcriptions can be fixed easily, it is always best to ensure you are using a high-quality vendor so that you don’t have to spend all that extra time cleaning up content.

-On October 12th, 2016, we will host a second webinar with Katie to reveal and discuss results from another nationwide survey which asked administrators in higher education about how captioning is handled at their institutions.
+On October 12th, 2016, we hosted a second webinar with Katie to reveal and discuss results from another nationwide survey which asked administrators in higher education about how captioning is handled at their institutions.
 The study includes responses about the challenges of and solutions for closed captioning from 54 representatives of colleges and universities all over the US.

-We are also planning a third webinar with Katie which will focus on results from the student study in greater detail by examining how different student subgroups use captions and transcripts (e.g. deaf, non-native English speaking students, those with other disabilities, etc.) use captions and transcripts.
-More information and a date for that webinar are coming soon.
+On November 30, 2016, we will also host a third webinar with Katie which will focus on results from the student study in greater detail by examining how different student subgroups use captions and transcripts (e.g. deaf, non-native English speaking students, those with other disabilities, etc.).